jjsch-dev/filament_dryer_rp2040/README.md

 A Guide to PID and Auto Tune for Temperature Regulation
 -------------------------------------------------------
-A Guide to PID and Auto Tune for Temperature Regulation

-The PID (proportional-integral-derivative controller) is an algorithm that regulates the temperature of the heater according to the filament demand.
 The auto tune is a process that adjusts the PID constants to optimize the performance of the equipment.

 By default, the equipment has some PID constants that allow it to operate, but they are not optimal as they depend on several factors such as: